"I came that they may have life, and have it abundantly"

 - Embed generosity in the life of the church, in its plans, services and ministry and weave it into everything the church does.

 - Activate generosity, by providing opportunities for people to grow in generosity and apply what they have discovered.

 Understanding how to grow a culture is critically important.
 This is not about delivering a series of initiatives, but about changing our way of being and behaving.
 It requires patience, commitment and determination and above all prayer.
-Leadership is crucial, but this is something that all need to be committed to so that we become the generous community we are called to be.
+Leadership is crucial, but this is something that we all need to be committed to so that we become the generous community we are called to be.

 Review Your Giving

 We recommend that every church PCC conducts a giving review every single year.
-A giving review is not a financial review, it looks at giving as an act of Christian Discipleship and asks what are we doing as a generous church.
-What a review looks like depends entirely on you and your personal preference.
+A giving review is not a financial review, it looks at giving as an act of Christian Discipleship and asks what we are doing as a generous church.
+What this review looks like depends entirely on you and your personal preference.
 We can join your PCC meeting to conduct a review or your PCC can discuss and complete the Giving Review Checklist on their own:

-- A Giving Review checklist which will help you think about generosity in your church, or see this similar Generous Church Check-up template from the Church of England.
+- A Giving Review checklist will help you think about generosity in your church, or see this similar Generous Church Check-up template from the Church of England.

 - The Generous Church Review is a resource for your PCC to meet and reflect on your shared experience of generosity in the life of your church.
 By working through the cards in the toolkit, you will look in depth at what generosity is, consider what you are already doing well, and where you could improve and grow.